Computer Programming II

 - The Faculty Board of Science and Technology, 2 May 2010

 - Department of Information Technology

-- explain the concepts polymorphism and duck typing in Python, and use these concepts in the softwaredevelopment;
+- explain the concepts inheritance and polymorphism in an object-oriented language, and use these concepts in the programming process,

-- describe the principle for analysing the efficiency of an algorithm and perform such an analysis on simple algorithms,
+- describe the general principle for analysing the efficiency of an algorithm and perform such an analysis on simple algorithms,

-- describe how error handling with exceptions is working and to be able to use it in programs;
+- describe how error handling with exceptions is working and to use this in self-written programs

 Lectures, problem classes/computer lab and compulsory assignments.

 Written examination at the end of the course and approved assignments.